muratk3n/thirdwave/en/2015/08/ufo.md

 President.
 I don't know.
 Did the aliens started finding Earth more interesting because of Bill Clinton?
 Weird.
 There is a drop at 2008 - well, Barack Obama is elected as President.
 Aliens lose interest after this time?
-Anyway I urge readers the test their own hypothesis'.

-Some more of mine: Let's say UFO delusion effects a certain percent of the populace, then with more people we'd have more sightings.
+Joking aside, I urge readers the test their own hypothesis'.
+Some more: Let's say UFO delusion effects a certain percent of the population, then with more people we'd have more sightings.
 Then why is there a fall after 2008?
 Or why isn't there an exponential rise (in parallel to population growth which is exponential) much earlier than 1992?
 Or, if UFO sightings are actually sightings of Air Force weirdo toys mistaken for UFOs, then why is there a fall during Reagan years?
 The Gipper would've loved to fund that kind of tech.